Optimize Ability to Monitor, Manage, and Document

 Focus More on Safety Promotion

-This is a lost opportunity because Safety Promotion is one of the best ways, if not the best way, to improve safety performance.
-This is because there is an intimate link between promotion and safety culture.
+Not producing safety promotion materials is a lost opportunity because Safety Promotion is one of the best ways, if not the best way, to improve safety performance.
+This is because there is an intimate link between safety promotion and safety culture.

 Even if your safety culture is great now, if you don’t continue to promote your safety program, you can count on a deterioration of safety performance within a couple of years.
 We see this pattern over and over.